feamster/COS461-Public/assignments/assignment1/README.md

   guaranteed to be delivered.
 * **Should the client wait to receive a reply from the server?** No, in this assignment it should exit immediately after sending all the data.
-* **Should the server handle client connections concurrently (in seperate processes)?** No, as stated in the client specification, this is not required in this assignment.
+* **Should the server handle client connections concurrently (in separate processes)?** No, as stated in the client specification, this is not required in this assignment.
 So no need to use `fork()`!